cesar-douady/open-lmake/doc/src/install.md

 This will simplify the user experience but is not required.

 # AppArmor

+> AppArmor is known to need tuning on Ubuntu24.04 only.

 In order to implement namespace related features (the `lmake_view`, `repo_view`, `tmp_view`, `views` and `chroot` rule attributes), and if your system is configured with AppArmor, adequate rights must be provided.